 His art focuses on social documentary, driven by research led self-initiated projects that combines his interest in the myth, folklore and photography as a mirror to culture and collective memory.

 Akshay’s engagement with the visual arts also takes shape through writing, teaching and curation.
 In 2008, he co-founded Blindboys.org, an open collective aimed at reclaiming public spaces – both online and offline – to showcase photography.
-He is a founding editor of PIX Quarterly .
+He has been involved with the photo editorial of PIX Quarterly, a contemporary photography publication, since its inception.

 Lola Mac Dougall is a cultural manager with a specialization in photography.
 In 2011, she launched with Frank Kalero Punctum (Punctum#3-issuu ), a magazine devoted to Asian contemporary photography.
 In 2016, she launched JaipurPhoto (JaipurPhoto ) an international photography festival that makes use of Jaipur’s heritage as a venue for outdoor site-specific exhibitions and where she acts as artistic director.
 She has been a portfolio reviewer and jury for Encontros da Imagen (Braga, Portugal), Biel/Bienne Festival of Photography (Switzerland), Format Festival (Derby, UK) and Cosmos PDF Award (Arles, France).
 Lola has a PhD from Barcelona’s Pompeu Fabra Univesity, with a doctoral thesis dealing with Indian women photographers.
 Lola is the founding director of GoaPhoto.